Davsan88/guidesAndNotes/python.md

 Dictionaries in Python are data structures used to store data values in key:value pairs.

+## Introduction to Python Dictionaries

+A dictionary is a collection which is unordered, changeable, and indexed.
+In Python, dictionaries are written with curly brackets, and they have keys and values.

 # Dictionaies: Using Dictionaries
 ## Get a Key